Off-Grid Solar and Wind-Generated Power

 Think of all the crappy plastic cases that we wouldn't have to produce (which never biodegrade and become real permanent crap which threatens the existence of the next generation), if thought had been allocated toward making a means to simply unscrewing the case and locating the bad solitary battery.

-However the kids and adults alike on YouTube have made videos showing these impressive power walls, and the claims are incredible.
+However the young adults and adults alike on YouTube have made videos showing these impressive power walls, and the claims are incredible.

 I've heard that the Li-Ion Battery banks (power walls) will outlast the well-known deep cycle battery banks by 10 times!